dariogabriel113/execicios-bd2/README.md

-# ExeciciosBD2
+# BD2
-Exercícios da disciplina Banco de Dados 2
+Exercises of the discipline Database 2